Igoryn23/rsschool-cv/cv.md

 ### Contacts:

-E-mail: igoryn9702@gmail.com
+- E-mail: igoryn9702@gmail.com
-Github: Igoryn23
+- Github: Igoryn23
-Phone: hidden
+- Phone: hidden
-Telegram: @igoryn97
+- Telegram: @igoryn97

 ---

 ### About me

-I am a beginner developer with no commercial experience.
+I am a beginner developer from Belarus with no commercial experience.
 Now I learn on my own in the field of web.
-I would like to carry out my ideas.
+I would like to carry out my ideas in this field of activity.
 I hope change my life for the better in the future.

 ---